-- increase infrastructure capacity to deliver a high-quality kindergarten program for all children in the year before school
+- increasing infrastructure capacity to deliver kindergarten program for children in the year before school

-- improve access to early childhood services by children from vulnerable and/or disadvantaged backgrounds
+- improving access to local and responsive early childhood services for children from vulnerable and/or disadvantaged families

 - establishing early childhood infrastructure on or near school sites.